It’s cold, it’s raining, there’s sleet, it’s dark. During summer I was dripping after a mile. The joys of all weather running.

 But I know if I let the seasons dictate my running too much, there are many weeks I wouldn’t bother.
 So I’ve put a little strategy in place which I call the 3i’s or my three legitimate reasons for not running because it would be a little stupid to do so.
 Illness, injury or ice.

 Illness speaks for itself.
 The injury bit is usually dictated by my physio who I know does everything he can to get me back to running.
 And ice, well, I don’t mean a bit of frost.
-It’s black ice which can metaphorically and literally be a pain in the arse.
+It’s black ice which can metaphorically and literally be a pain in the butt.

 The routine runs that really stick with me are those that make me laugh and often coincide with really silly weather.
 I remember one run home from work last winter.
 It was dark, bloody cold and there was sleet.
 I was about half way home when double decker bus passed me, the windows all steamed up.
 I spotted a few passengers looking at me, one of them with a look that suggested he thought I was insane.
 As the sleet stung my bare face like little needle pricks, I laughed.
 What other response is there?